samiamlabs/minireach_docs/source/demo.rst

 You also need to give the pallet an ID and tell the truck where it is in order to be able to interact with it.
 At the time of writing this tutorial, there is no way to do this using a graphical interface.
-(This may have added when you read this...)
+(This may have been added when you read this...)

 .. figure:: _static/rviz_add_empty_pallet.png